Bricktech2000/Atto-8/emu/README.md

 ## Debug Mode

-Unofficial instruction `0xBB` is treated as a debug request.
+Unofficial opcode `0xBB` is treated as a debug request.
 Debug mode can be entered forcefully by hitting `Escape` during emulation.

 In debug mode, the emulator will print the current machine state and wait for a command to be sent to `stdin`.
 The following commands are supported: